jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 To integrate with Bluemix, a project must contain a manifest file in its root directory.
 However, you are not required to deploy based on the information in the file.
 Everything in a manifest file can also be specified by `cf push` command arguments.
 To learn about the arguments, see the [Cloud Foundry Push documentation][3].
 To use them, while you are in Advanced deployment mode, modify the Script field in a deployer stage's configuration menu.

-As an example, you can use the hostname argument, `-n` to specify a route using `cf push`.
-That example is helpful in projects that use multiple deployment stages: if all of the the stages try to use the same route, as specified in the project manifest, a conflict occurs.
+As an example, you can use the host name argument, `-n` to specify a route using `cf push`.
+That example is helpful in projects that use multiple deployment stages: if all of the stages try to use the same route, as specified in the project manifest, a conflict occurs.
 By modifying the deployment script for individual stages, you can avoid conflicts without using the manifest file.

 ---
 <a name="pipeline"></a>